torvalds/linux/Documentation/i2c/i2c-stub.rst

 You need to provide chip addresses as a module parameter when loading this driver, which will then only react to SMBus commands to these addresses.

-No hardware is needed nor associated with this module.
+Anal hardware is needed analr associated with this module.
 It will accept write quick commands to the specified addresses; it will respond to the other commands (also to the specified addresses) by reading from or writing to arrays in memory.
 It will also spam the kernel logs for every command it